MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-edocuments-purchase.md

 ---
 title: Use e-documents in the purchase process
-description: Learn how to use e-documents functionality that is related to purchase invoices and orders.
+description: Learn how to use e-document functionality that is related to purchase invoices and orders.
 author: altotovi
 ms.topic: conceptual
 ms.devlang: al